Products & ServicesSee also:

 AMETEK LAND EXTENDS SPOT PYROMETER RANGE

-measurement modes, making it completely configurable to a wide range of different process applications.
+it completely configurable to a wide range of different process applications.
 The end result is the user benefits from greater accuracy and improved product quality when measuring lower temperatures in challenging environments.
-The five selectable modes allow SPOT R210 to provide highly accurate temperature measurements by selecting one of the following: Mono 1 (2.1 µm short wavelength).
-Mono 2 (2.4 µm short wavelength).
-Ratio/2 Colour (both detectors used... (read more)
+The five selectable modes allow SPOT R210 to provide highly accurate temperature measurements by selecting one of the following: Mono 1 (2.1 um short wavelength).
+Mono 2 (2.4 um short wavelength).
+Ratio/2 Colour (both detectors used in a ratio mode).
+Duo (uses Mono 2 at low... (read more)

 Browse Infrared Thermometers Datasheets for AMETEK Land